johnathansun/johnathansun.github.io/_posts/2021-07-22-Becoming-Literate.md

 ### Books I’ve Read

+- *Metaphysics: A Contemporary Introduction*{% 4th ed. %} by Michael Loux and Thomas Crisp, July 2021
-- *Le Rouge et le Noir* by Stendhal{% sidenote side4 A pseudonym of Marie-Henri Beyle. %}, July 2021
+- *Le Rouge et le Noir* by Stendhal,{% sidenote side4 A pseudonym of Marie-Henri Beyle. %} July 2021
 - *Logic* by Wilfrid Hodges, July 2021
 - *Pride and Prejudice* by Jane Austen, June 2021
-- *An Essay on Human Understanding* by John Locke{% sidenote side5 Hackett abridged edition by Kenneth P. Winkler. %}, June 2021
+- *An Essay on Human Understanding*{% sidenote side5 Hackett abridged edition by Kenneth P. Winkler. %} by John Locke, June 2021
+- *‌Simulacra and Simulation* by Jean Baudrillard, June 2021
-- *As I Lay Dying* by William Faulkner{% sidenote side6 Corrected text by Noel Polk, originally published in 1985. %}, April 2021
+- *As I Lay Dying*{% sidenote side6 Corrected text by Noel Polk. %} by William Faulkner, April 2021
-- The Secret History by Donna Tartt{% sidenote side7 Thanks JJ!%}, April 2021
+- *The Secret History*{% sidenote side7 Thanks JJ!%} by Donna Tartt, April 2021
 - *The Ideological Origins of the American Revolution* by Bernard Bailyn, March 2021
 - *Thinking Fast and Slow* by Daniel Kahneman, January 2021
 - *The Color of Water* by James McBride, January 2021